 Ancient Greek Philosophers

 Ancient Greece produced some great astronomers.
-Anaxagoras (500-428 BC) realised that the moon does not shine with its own light, but reflects light from the sun.
-Aristarchus (310-230 BC) realised that the sun spins on its axis.
-He also realised that the earth moves around the sun not the other way round.
-Finally Eratosthenes (276-194) calculated the circumference of the earth.
+Anaxagoras (500-428 BC) realized that the Moon does not shine with its own light, but reflects light from the Sun.
+Aristarchus (310-230 BC) realized that the Earth spins on its axis.
+He also realized that the Earth moves around the Sun not the other way round.
+Finally, Eratosthenes (276-194 BC) calculated the circumference of the Earth.

-Herodotus (484-424) was a great historian.
+Herodotus (484-424 BC) was a great historian.
 He has been called the Father of history.

 Religion in Ancient Greece